 CERTIFICATES, LICENSES, & REGISTRATIONS: CPR and First Aid required.
 Criminal Background Check required for hire.

 TECHNICAL SKILLS, KNOWLEDGE, & ABILITIES:

-- Ability to work with students with diverse needs at various levels.
+- Ability to work with children and children with special needs

-- Ability to promote and follow Board and District policies, Superintendent policies and building/department procedures.
+- Ability to promote and follow Board of Education policies, Superintendent policies and building/department procedures

 MATERIALS AND EQUIPMENT OPERATING KNOWLEDGE: